 Charles Vaughn has been refining his skills on the guitar for over forty years, and now divides his time between teaching and performing.
 Charles was voted “most talented” by his high school senior class.
-He holds a Bachelor of Creative Arts “Performance” degree in music from The University of North Carolina where he graduated Summa Cum Laude, and where he served as "Lecturer in Guitar" for eleven years.
-He also served on the music faculty of Winthrop University in Rock Hill, South Carolina for ten years, and was a member of the adjunct faculty of Central Piedmont Community College in Charlotte for twenty-five years.
-Mr. Vaughn is currently Lecturer of Music in Guitar at UNC Charlotte, and Director of the UNC Charlotte Guitar Ensemble.
+He holds a Bachelor of Creative Arts “Performance” degree in music from The University of North Carolina at Charlotte where he graduated Summa Cum Laude, and where he has served as "Lecturer of Music in Guitar" since 1982.
+He also served on the adjunct music faculty of Winthrop University in Rock Hill, South Carolina for ten years, and was a member of the adjunct faculty of Central Piedmont Community College in Charlotte for twenty-five years.
+Mr. Vaughn is currently serving as Director of the UNC-Charlotte Guitar Ensemble.

 Mr. Vaughn has made numerous radio and television appearances, including WDAV (Classical 89), CABLEVISION, TIME WARNER CABLE, TNN, INSP, WSOC-TV, and WTVI which aired him in two concerts as part of their "Charlotte Artists" series.
 Charles has also been a featured guest on CAROLINAS ENTERTAINMENT on multiple occasions.
 He has performed solo concerts in the United States and abroad, has appeared with full symphony orchestras and chamber groups, and he has been featured in THE CHARLOTTE OBSERVER.